kxr/kxr.github.io/_posts/2016-07-07-aws-certified-solutions-architech-professional-preparation-notes.md

 - Typically, you set up a DLQ to receive messages after a max number of processing atttempts have been reached.
 DLQs provides the ability to isolate messages that could not be processed for later analysis.
 - The Permissions API provides a simple interface for developers to share access to a queue but it cannot allow for conditional access and more advanced use cases.
 The SetQueueAttributes operation supports the full access policy language.
 - SQS in each region is totally independent in message stores and queue names.
+- Delay queues allow you to postpone the delivery of new messages in a queue for a specific number of seconds (0-900).
+Any message send to that queue will be invisible to consumers for the duration of the delay period.
+You can also turn an existing queue into a delay queue by using SetQueueAttribute to set the queue's DelaySeconds attribute.

 ## Simple Workflow Service (SWF)